rajveer43/docker-ecommerce/README.md

 ## Run The Project
-You will need the following tools:
+You will need the following tools to run this application on your machine:

 * [Visual Studio 2019 & above version](https://visualstudio.microsoft.com/downloads/)
 * [.Net Core 5 or later](https://dotnet.microsoft.com/download/dotnet-core/5)